home lab

 This lowers the idle power consumption of your server, saving energy when the server is not in use.
 In addition to C states, limiting the CPU’s maximum power state can also help save power.

 CPU idle power draw refers to the amount of power a CPU consumes when it’s not actively processing data or running programs.
-This is a critical factor when setting up a home server or lab.
-But why does it matter so much?
+Since most workloads like VMs and containers will probably be running baseline without much activity in a home environment, the CPU will probably be in an idle state most of the time.

-These modes often involve reducing the speed of the CPU, the core count, and other components to a minimal level, reducing power draw.
-Ensuring that your server switches to a low power mode when idle can result in substantial energy savings.
+These modes help to reduce the speed of the CPU, the core count, and other components to a minimal level, reducing power draw.
+Also make sure that your server switches to a low power mode when idle can equal very good energy savings.

 The fourth tip involves considering the type and quantity of storage used.
-Traditional hard drives can be quite power-hungry, so choosing more energy-efficient storage solutions can lower power usage.
-However, this may be becoming less of a consideration since SSDs and NVMe are so prevalent and cost-effective.
+Traditional hard drives can be quite power-hungry, so if you buy more energy-efficient storage it can lower power usage.
+However, this may be becoming less of a consideration since SSDs and NVMe are so common and very inexpensive these days.

 SATA SSDs and NVMe are a great choice for reducing power consumption.
-They offer high performance while using relatively little power.
+They offer high performance while using less power than “spinning rust” disks.
 Moreover, using a single, larger capacity drive can be more power-efficient than using multiple smaller drives, as the power draw from a single drive is generally lower.

 5. Using a Raspberry Pi for Light Tasks

 While a Raspberry Pi might not suit all server tasks, it can easily handle many light tasks.
-Using a Raspberry Pi for these tasks lets you check your main server’s power usage.
+Using a Raspberry Pi for these tasks can definitely help.

 The recent issue with Raspberry Pis is that they have been extremely expensive due to the supply chain shortage that started during COVID.
 While things are improving, demand is still high, and the supply has not completely caught up.
 Regardless, they are a great option and pricing is trending downward.